-In this way alterations and extensions can be planned more cost effectively.
+In this way, alterations and extensions can be planned more cost effectively.
 It also means that potential buyers know what they are buying, and the market value of the building may increase if good design features are included and well documented.

-This is a simple way to ensure that knowledge and records about the building are accessible over the lifetime of the building.
 This record should remain with the building when ownership changes to make maintenance and changes to the building easier for future owners.